The most common baby sleep training methods

 Ferber aka Controlled Crying or Check and Console Method

-This method is preferred by parents who want faster results and are comfortable with allowing their baby to cry for finite periods of time.
+This method is preferred by parents who want faster results and are comfortable with allowing their baby to cry for specific periods.

-The extinction method involves leaving a child to fall asleep on their own without interventions to console the child.
-This method is often preferred by parents who want a fast solution but find that check-ins to calm the child tend to upset the child more than if they left them alone.
+The extinction method involves leaving a child to fall asleep on their own without interventions to console them.
+This method is often preferred by parents who want a fast solution but find that check-ins for calming tend to upset the child more than if they left them alone.

-This method should only be used when all of the child’s needs have been met — the child has been fed, is dry, is not in physical discomfort and is developmentally able to fall asleep without help.
-We recommend the use of a video monitor when using this method to ensure that the child remains safe throughout the process.
+This method should only be used when all of the child’s needs have been met — the child has been fed, is dry, is not in physical discomfort, and is developmentally able to fall asleep without help.
+We recommend the use of a video monitor with this method to ensure the child remains safe throughout the process.